Monday 19 July 2021

 Bred by Peter Cobley it was purchased in a private deal in late 2020 from the Leicestershire-based breeder.
 Out of a Kinglee female, this March 2020-born heifer is by Cleland 1 Nelson which is paternal brother to Bakgard 1 Keno, breed champion at the 2017 Royal Welsh Show.

 In reserve was Dieulacresse Tic Tac from Anthony Spooner, Upperhulme, Staffordshire.
-This April 2020-born horned bull is sired by Free Town Nucleus, a son of Mara Humorous and out of a home-bred Haven Governor daughter from the Babette family.
+This April 2020-born horned bull is sired by Free Town Nucleus, a son of Marra Humorous and out of a home-bred Haven Governor daughter from the Babette family.

 As per tradition at the show, the male and female champion, Dieulacresse Tic Tac and Kinglee 1 Miss 639, went into the interbreed pairs championship where they triumphantly stood reserve.